etholpalmer/CNN-Mask-Detection/Introduction.md

 Purpose of the Project:

-    The purpose of the project is to create an algorithm that recognizes whether an individual is wearing a facemask
+    The purpose of the project is to create an algorithm that recognizes whether an individual is wearing a facemask when their image is captured.

+Methodolody: